 “Green Event” certification recognises the quality of initiatives that are planned, organised and implemented according to sustainability criteria.

 The main attributes that are required to be classed as a “Green Event” are: resource efficiency, waste management, enhancement of the local area and social responsibility.
-These purposes are in line with the long-term climate strategy launched by the South Tyrol Provincial Council, which has set itself the target of reducing annual CO2 emissions per capita to under 4 tonnes by 2020 and below 1.5 tonnes by 2050.
+These purposes are in line with the long-term climate strategy launched by the South Tyrol Provincial Council, which has set itself the target of reducing annual CO2 emissions per capita to under 1.5 tonnes by 2050.

-- Green angels, the six mechanics on electric bikes who follow participants along the course;
+Green angels are the six mechanics on electric bikes who follow participants along the course.

-- Re-using wood, the structures that host the various partners have been made, for the first time, from wood supplied by a local company that only uses wood taken from the trees that fell during the bad weather conditions last October;
+Re-using wood, the structures that host the various partners have been made, for the first time, from wood supplied by a local company that only uses wood taken from the trees that fell during the bad weather conditions during the Vaia storm.

-- Shuttle service, the shuttle that connects all the villages in Alta Badia and that participants can use to get to Badia for free to pick up their race packs.
-This is by no means a new feature but it is essential to avoid traffic problems and to reduce energy consumption; non è certo una novità ma rimane uno strumento indispensabile per evitare problemi di traffico e ridurre i consumi energetici;
+Shuttle service, the shuttle that connects all the villages in Alta Badia and that participants can use to get to Badia for free to pick up their race packs.
+It is an essential service to avoid traffic problems and to reduce energy consumption.
+A free guarded bike depot service is also offered to encourage all participants to cycle to collect their bib number.

 Our partners are on the same wavelength